openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Advanced Topics/COBOL Programming Course #2 - Advanced Topics.md

       Move AccountBalance to outBalance.
     End method "getBalance".
 ```
----

 ### Notes
-- The signature of a method consists of
+The signature of a method consists of
 - the name of the method
 - the number and type of its formal parameters.

-- You define the formal parameters of a COBOL method in the `USING` phrase of the method's `PROCEDURE DIVISION` header.
+You define the formal parameters of a COBOL method in the `USING` phrase of the method's `PROCEDURE DIVISION` header.

-- Within a class definition, you do not need to make each method-name unique, but you do need to give each method a unique signature.
+Within a class definition, you do not need to make each method-name unique, but you do need to give each method a unique signature.

-- You **overload** methods by giving them the same name but a different signature.
+You **overload** methods by giving them the same name but a different signature.

-- Code the method-name as an alphanumeric or national literal.
+Code the method-name as an alphanumeric or national literal.

-- The method-name is processed in a case-sensitive manner and must conform to the rules of formation for a Java method-name.
+The method-name is processed in a case-sensitive manner and must conform to the rules of formation for a Java method-name.

-- If you define a data item with the same name in both the `DATA DIVISION` of an instance method,
-  and the `DATA DIVISION` of the `OBJECT` paragraph,
+If you define a data item with the same name in both the `DATA DIVISION` of an instance method, and the `DATA DIVISION` of the `OBJECT` paragraph,
-    - a reference in the method to that data-name refers only to the method data item
-      (the method `DATA DIVISION` takes precedence) .
+a reference in the method to that data-name refers only to the method data item (the method `DATA DIVISION` takes precedence) .

--  because you must compile all COBOL class definitions with the THREAD compiler option, you cannot use `SORT` or `MERGE` statements in a COBOL method.
+because you must compile all COBOL class definitions with the THREAD compiler option, you cannot use `SORT` or `MERGE` statements in a COBOL method.

-- You can code the `EXIT` METHOD or `GOBACK` statement in an instance method to return control to the invoking client.
+You can code the `EXIT` METHOD or `GOBACK` statement in an instance method to return control to the invoking client, and
-    - if you specify the `RETURNING` phrase upon invocation of the method, the `EXIT` METHOD or `GOBACK` statement returns the value of the data item to the invoking client.
+if you specify the `RETURNING` phrase upon invocation of the method, the `EXIT` METHOD or `GOBACK` statement returns
+the value of the data item to the invoking client.

-- An implicit EXIT METHOD is generated as the last statement in the P`ROCEDURE DIVISION` of each method.
+An implicit EXIT METHOD is generated as the last statement in the P`ROCEDURE DIVISION` of each method.

-- You can specify `STOP RUN` in a method; doing so terminates the entire run unit including all threads executing within it.
+You can specify `STOP RUN` in a method; doing so terminates the entire run unit including all threads executing within it.

-- You must terminate a method definition with an `END METHOD` marker.
+You must terminate a method definition with an `END METHOD` marker.
 ```
 End method "credit".
 ```

-- `RETURNING` phrase specifies the data item to be returned as the method result
+`RETURNING` phrase specifies the data item to be returned as the method result
----

 ### Example: defining a method
 The following example show the definitions of the `init` and `getBalance` methods in the `Procedure Division` of the Account class.